RAMA012001/Customer-segmentation-with-bayesian-clustering/README.md

 This repository demonstrates customer segmentation using the **E-commerce** dataset.
 The project applies both frequentist and Bayesian clustering techniques to identify distinct customer groups based on their purchasing behavior.
 The aim is to provide actionable insights for targeted marketing and improved business strategies.

 - **Data Preprocessing**: Handling missing values and standardizing features.
-- **Feature Engineering**: Creating Recency, Frequency, and Monetary (RFM) metrics to represent customer behaviors.
+- **Feature Engineering**: Creating Monetary metrics to represent customer behaviors.
 - **Frequentist Clustering**:
   - Implementation of K-Means clustering.
   - Implementation of Gaussian Mixture Model (GMM).